ECHO960/16824/README.md

 Load the pre-trained weights upto fc7 layer, and initialize fc8 weights and biases from scratch.
 Then train the network as before.
 You may use funtions such as `tf.keras.utils.get_file`, ` tf.keras.models.load_weights`.
 Since the pretrained model might use different names for the weights, you need to figure out how to load the weights correctly.

 #### Q4.1: Use similar hyperparameter setup as in the scratch case, however, let the learning rate start from 0.0001, and decay by 0.5 every 1K iterations.
-Show the learning curves (training and testing loss, testing MAP) for 10 epochs.
+Show the learning curves (training loss, testing MAP) for 10 epochs.
 Please evaluate your model to calculate the MAP on the testing dataset every 60 iterations.

 ## Task 5: Analysis (20 points)